Wednesday July 31, 2019

 Regression Test cases:

 Regression test cases are those which cover stable and previously rolled out functionalities.
 Regression test cases are usually automated and are called Regression Suite.
-Also known as Sanity check.
+Also known as Sanity testing

 Functional Test cases:

 Functional test cases are test cases that validate the functional aspect of the AUT.
 Most of the UI and interface-related test cases would be functional.
 Login, logout, navigational flow and error scenarios are examples of functional test cases.